TQT-Public/speech-parser-docker/README.md

 ### Ensure Docker container uses the same Vosk model version as local

 #### If the model works fine outside of Docker, ensure that the version of Vosk inside Docker is the same as your local setup.
-If the wrong version is being installed in Docker, it could cause incompatibility with the model files.
+If the wrong version is being installed in Docker, it could cause incompatibility with the model files

-#### Specify the exact version of Vosk in your requirements.txt or Dockerfile:
+#### Specify the exact version of Vosk in your requirements.txt or Dockerfile

 ```bash
 vosk==0.3.32
 ```

-#### Then rebuild your Docker container to ensure the correct version is installed:
+#### Then rebuild your Docker container to ensure the correct version is installed

 ```bash
 docker-compose build